Grocery Stores In Korea | The Best Korean Supermarkets

 Sign up for a Shinsegae membership which will help you save points and give you extra discounts.
 Click here for more info about the Shinsegae membership program.

 If you buy over 50 000 krw at Emart you are legible for free delivery (limited to certain areas).
+Some Emarts have multiple floors and are considered to be some of the biggest grocery stores in Korea.

 Established in 1999 by Samsung and Tesco.
 The original name of the supermarket chain was Samsung Tesco but this was changed over time and Homeplus is now the 2nd biggest retailer in South Korea.
 You can buy anything in Homeplus from groceries, toys, furniture, clothing, toys, electronics and more.